 - By day, by night, at home, abroad, Still we are guarded by our God; By his incessant bounty fed, By his unerring counsel led. - With grateful hearts the past we own; The future-all to us unknown- We to thy guardian care commit, And peaceful leave before thy feet. - In scenes exalted or depressed, Be thou our joy, and thou our rest; Thy goodness all our hopes shall raise, Adored through all our changing days. - 5.
-When death shall close our earthly songs,
+When death shall close our earthly songs, And seal in silence mortal tongues, Our Helper God in whom we trust

-And seal in silence mortal tongues, Our Helper, God, in whom we trust, In brighter worlds our souls shall boast.
+Our Helper, God, in whom we trust, In brighter worlds our souls shall boast.